KaixuanHao/KaixuanHao.github.io/_pages/about.md

 **Education**
 - 2018-2023, Ph.D. in Economics, Beihang University
-- 2014-2018, B.S. in Mathematics, Hunan University
+- 2014-2018, B.A. in Mathematics, Hunan University

 **Working Experience**
 - 2023-now, Tsinghua University

 **Publications** (first or corresponding)
 - Donghui Li, Wei Chen, **Kaixuan Hao***.
 Place-based policies and local technology spillovers: Evidence from national high-tech zones in China.
 Research in International Business and Finance.
-2025(74),102580.
+2025(73),102580.
 - **Kaixuan Hao**, Liyan Han and (Tony) Wei Li*.
 The impact of China’s currency swap lines on bilateral trade.
 International Review of Economics and Finance.2022(81): 173-183.

 **Service**